ensdomains/batch-gateway/README.md

         gateways = _gateways;
 ```

 To use the batch gateway, first [start up offchain resolver by following the guide](https://github.com/ensdomains/offchain-resolver#trying-it-out).
-Make sure that you test client code to make sure that OffchainResolver works on its own without the batch gateway.
+Make sure that you test the client script (`yarn start:client..`) works on its own without the batch gateway.

 Then start the batch gateway server